-Classes are timetabled to start and finish at 15 minutes past the hour.
-The standard Heriot-Watt practice is that classes start at 20 minutes past the hour and finish at 10 minutes past.
+Classes are timetabled to start and finish on the hour.
+The standard Heriot-Watt practice is that classes start on the hour and finish at 10 minutes to the hour.
 Please be courteous to staff and fellow students by ensuring you arrive on time to all your classes.